IBM Cloud Docs

 IBM Cloud

 App ID: After successful authentication, App ID returns access and identity tokens to your app.
 Cloud Directory: Users can sign up for your service with their email and a password.
-You can then manage your users in a list view through the UI.
+You can then manage your users in a list view through the console.
 With Cloud Directory, App ID functions as your identity provider.

 External (third party)